umee-network/docs/docs/governance/community-dao/overview.md

 ## Funding

-At start, a total of _______ UMEE from the community treasury will be allocated in order to fund the Community DAO for a quarter.
-The _______ UMEE will be used to incentivize and reward contributors as needed, and any leftover tokens at the end of a quarter will be rolled over into the next quarter.
+At start, a total of 20,000,000 UMEE from the community treasury will be allocated in order to fund the Community DAO for a quarter.
+The 20,000,000 UMEE will be used to incentivize and reward contributors as needed, and any leftover tokens at the end of a quarter will be rolled over into the next quarter.

 Community DAO Committee members will be compensated separately in predetermined USD amounts following the completion of each period.
-Each month $8,000 USD in UMEE from the community treasury will be used to compensate the Community DAO Committee as outlined in "[Compensation](/governance/community-dao/overview.html#compensation)".
-An additional $1,000 USD in UMEE will be reserved for unforseen operational expenses, bringing the Community DAO's quarterly operational budet to $25,000.
+Each month $7,500 USD in UMEE from the community treasury will be used to compensate the Community DAO Committee as outlined in "[Compensation](/governance/community-dao/overview.html#compensation)."
+An additional $1,000 USD in UMEE will be reserved for unforseen operational expenses, bringing the Community DAO Committee's quarterly expenses to $23,500.

 <br>